What is our connection to animals?

 Our Domestic Pets

-The natural, somatic response to over-excitement or fear is to tremor.
-Studies on animal behaviour show how tremoring protects them from psychological and physical damage after a frightening experience.
-Well, here’s the thing – we are all animals.
-We all have this built-in mechanism to tremor by activating the Psoas muscle.
-Release in this way is necessary to return homeostasis (balance) to the body and mind after a shock or stress.
-Animals and humans cannot prevent trauma, nor can trauma be prevented.
-But whatever one goes through in life, the body has the mechanism to release it.
+The natural somatic response to over-excitement or fear is tremoring.
+Studies on animal behaviour show that tremoring helps protect them from both psychological and physical harm after a frightening experience.
+And here’s the thing—we are all animals.
+We all have this built-in mechanism to tremor by activating the psoas muscle.
+This release is essential for restoring balance (homeostasis) to the body and mind after experiencing shock or stress.
+Trauma cannot be prevented, whether in animals or humans, but whatever life throws at us, the body has a natural way to release it.

-Like so many others, you can empower yourself to return to homeostasis by reconnecting with what nature gave us all – just like animals!
-The Total Release Experience® Programme empowers you to start healing from the past and build resilience immediately.
+Just like animals, you can empower yourself to return to homeostasis by reconnecting with this natural process.
+The Total Release Experience® (TRE) Programme allows you to start healing from past stress and trauma and begin building resilience straight away.

-You, too, can connect with your ‘animal’!
-You can access The TRE from London to New York, and from the USA to Australia.
+You, too, can reconnect with your inner ‘animal’.
+The TRE UK® is available from London to New York, and from the USA to Australia, empowering individuals worldwide.

 About The Total Release Experience®